-Fox Meadow was originally discovered in 2012 by a small channel program on outcrop that exhibited magnetic/radiometric anomalies.
-Subsequent channels in 2013 and 2016 discovered two mineralized zones, one to the south and one to the north, that gave low to medium grade CREE mineralization.
+FOX MEADOW was originally discovered in 2012 by a small channel program on outcrop that exhibited magnetic/radiometric anomalies.
+Subsequent channels in 2013 and 2016 discovered two mineralized zones, one to the south and one to the north, that exhibited low to medium grade CREE mineralization.
 Trenching by hand indicated that mineralization also occurred in overburden-covered treed areas.